Aetna lifts earnings outlook for 2011, 2012

 At the end of the third quarter, Aetna said it had 18.23 million members.

-The company said that through Dec 9 it has bought back 40 million shares this year, and expects to have 380.5 million and 353.0 million shares outstanding at the end of 2011 and 2012, respectively.
+The company said that through Dec 9 this year it had bought back 40 million shares, and expects to have 380.5 million and 353.0 million shares outstanding at the end of 2011 and 2012, respectively.

+Shares of Aetna, which closed at $39.28 on the New York Stock Exchange, were slightly higher at $39.38 in after hours trading.

 (Reporting by Deena Beasley; editing by Carol Bishopric)